Sample Absence Letter for Military Leave

 - An employee should provide the company with notice of the need for leave as far in advance as possible unless military necessity prevents doing so.
 Written notice is preferred, but it's not required by law.

-- When the employee plans to return to work, he should apply for reemployment with HR as per below.
+- When the employee plans to return to work, he should apply for reemployment with the company as per below.

 Sample Absence Letter for Military Leave